-Some may wonder what type of career one could have when qualifying in fashion.
+Some may wonder what type of career one could have when qualifying in fashion with a Bachelor of Fashion.
 There are various exciting career types Villioti Fashion Institute can properly prepare you for.

-Both the Bachelor of Fashion Degree or the Diploma in Fashion can prepare you for the top 12 jobs in fashion:
+Both the Bachelor of Fashion Degree and the Diploma in Fashion can prepare you for the top 12 jobs in fashion:

 Fashion design is the art and application of design and aesthetics or natural beauty to clothing.
 As a fashion designer you’ll work on the design of clothing and fashion ranges.
 You’ll typically specialise in one area of design, such as ready-to-wear or couture, for men, women or children.
 Fashion designers conduct research on fashion trends and are influenced by social and cultural attitudes.
 These influences are then interpreted to their audience.
 Depending on your level of responsibility and the company you work for, you may work to your own brief or be given a brief to work towards, with specifications relating to colour, fabric and budget.